BryanQuigley/keepsummertime.com/about.md

 The [house](https://www.congress.gov/bill/117th-congress/house-bill/69/cosponsors?searchResultViewType=expanded) version was introduced by Rep. Buchanan, Vern and currently has 20 co-sponsors (14 R, 6 D).

-The [senate](https://www.congress.gov/bill/117th-congress/senate-bill/623/cosponsors?searchResultViewType=expanded) version was introduced by Sen. Rubio, Marco and currently has 14 co-sponsors (8 R, 6 D).
+The [senate](https://www.congress.gov/bill/117th-congress/senate-bill/623/cosponsors?searchResultViewType=expanded) version was introduced by Sen. Rubio, Marco and currently has 14 co-sponsors (8 R, 6 D) and passed the Senate!.

 You can also learn more from this [PDF summary](https://www.rubio.senate.gov/public/_cache/files/14e39e20-b852-4cae-b98b-258e0c0898a6/1C912A264D838911D32528FA5B1FD0FB.sunshine-protection-act-2019-one-pager.pdf) or [Wikipedia](https://en.wikipedia.org/wiki/Sunshine_Protection_Act).